 Fei Tian College is authorized under U.S. federal law to enroll eligible nonimmigrant students under the F-1 category for its undergraduate and graduate degree programs in classical Chinese dance and music performance.

-The Office of International Services is the primary resource for international students seeking advice on maintaining lawful status.
-Each F-1 student is responsible for complying with the law and consulting the Office when matters arise which may affect his or her status.
+The Office of International Services is the primary resource for international F-1 students seeking advice on maintaining lawful status.
+Each F-1 student is responsible for complying with the law and consulting the Office when matters that may affect his or her status arise.

-Prospective international applicants generally follow the normal admission procedure.
+Prospective international applicants follow the normal admissions procedure.
 As a special consideration, however, the College may grant international applicants permission to send samples or videos of their performances in lieu of a live audition.

-Upon being admitted to the College, international students will receive in their admission package important travel and F-1 information and an I-20 Application Form.
-If a student decides to enroll in Fei Tian under the F-1 category, he or she must submit to the Office of Admissions and Records a completed and signed I-20 application package along with the signed Intent to Enroll Form.
+Upon being admitted to the College, international students will receive in their admissions package important travel and F-1 information and an I-20 Application Form.
+If a student decides to enroll in Fei Tian under the F-1 category, he or she must submit to the Office of Admissions and Records a completed and signed I-20 application package along with a signed Intent to Enroll Form.

 Upon review by the Office of International Services, the College will create an initial Student and Exchange Visitor Information System (SEVIS) record for the student and send him or her an I-20 Form.

-It is the student’s responsibility to sign the I-20 Form and keep it safe, pay the required I-901 SEVIS fee (refer to www.ice.gov/sevis for detailed information), and obtain an F-1 student visa if the student is outside the U.S. with an active F-1, or unless he or she is from a visa-exempt country.
+It is the student’s responsibility to sign the I-20 Form and keep it safe, pay the required I-901 SEVIS fee (refer to www.ice.gov/sevis for detailed information), and obtain an F-1 student visa if the student is not currently studying in the U.S. with an active F-1, or unless he or she is from a visa-exempt country (e.g., Canada, Bermuda).

-After entering the United States, all international students must report to the Office of International Services within 30 days of their program start date to validate their intended participation at the College and to register for courses.
+After entering the United States, all international students must report to the Office of International Services within 30 days of their program start date to validate their intended participation at the College.
 Failure to do so may invalidate a student’s legal status in the U.S.

-International students must keep all versions of their I-20 Form and their passport, visa (I-94 form for Canadians), and other official documents in a safe and accessible place and pay attention to their respective expiration dates.
+International students must keep all versions of their I-20 Form and their passport, visa (I-94 form for Canadian citizens), and other official documents in a safe and accessible place and pay attention to their respective expiration dates.